 Pier’s Forces Could Not Win Over The Habsburgs

-Grutte Pier’s freedoms fight was undoubtedly successful, but he was also criticized for the killings of many innocent people.
+Grutte Pier’s freedoms fight was undoubtedly successful, but he was also criticized for killing many innocent people.

 At the end, the Habsburgs were too strong and couldn’t be defeated.

-In 1519, Grutte Pier retired and his Lieutenant Wijerd Jelckama took command over the the Arumer Zwarte Hoop.
+In 1519, Grutte Pier retired, and his Lieutenant Wijerd Jelckama took command over the Arumer Zwarte Hoop.
 The peasant rebels fought for some years until they were finally captured and executed in 1523.

 Grutte Pier And His Legendary Sword

 At the Fries Museum in Leeuwarden there is a giant sword on display.
 It is said that it once belonged to Grutte Pier.
-These types of swords are known as Zweihänders, and they were mostly associated with associated with either Swiss or German mercenaries known as Landsknecht.
+These swords are known as Zweihänders, and they were mostly associated with either Swiss or German mercenaries known as Landsknecht.

-Grutte Pier’s sword, measures 2.13 metres (7 ft) in length and weighs about 6.6 kilograms (14.6 lb).
+Grutte Pier’s sword measures 2.13 meters (7 ft) in length and weighs about 6.6 kilograms (14.6 lb).
 Needless to say, it takes someone of extraordinary strength to use this kind of sword.

 Was Grutte Pier a giant?
 He was certainly tall, but it’s hard to classify him as a giant.
 Records state that his height was about 213 cm.

-Long after his death, Grutte Piwer became a legend giving rise to stories of other strong men in Germanic heroic literature.
+Long after his death, Grutte Pier became a legend giving rise to stories of other strong men in Germanic heroic literature.